clipmove/DOSBlood/Readme.md

 ### Notes
 * You must already have an installed copy of Blood.
 * Remember to keep a backup of your original executable!
-* This is only for retail English version 1.21 (One Unit Whole Blood).
+* This is only for retail English version 1.21 (One Unit Whole Blood)
 * For network, all other players must be using the same DOSBlood build else it will desync!

 ### Build instructions
-Watcom 10.6 and TASM 3.2 are required to build
+Watcom 10.6, MASM 5.10 and TASM 3.2 are required to build

 1) Build helix32, qtools and build (e.g. `cd helix32` and then `wmake`)
 2) Build blood (e.g. `cd blood` and then `wmake`)

+Note: The Build Engine (by Ken Silverman) code has been effortlessly recreated by the [gamesrc-ver-recreation project](https://bitbucket.org/gamesrc-ver-recreation/build/src/master/), and compiles close enough that DOSBlood can playback 11 hours of demo files without desyncronizing.
+If you prefer to use the original objects file, run `clean.bat` and then `origlib.bat` in the build directory

 Special thanks to nukeykt, NY00123, Hendricks266 and sirlemonhead